This post may contain affiliate links. Read our disclosure policy here.

 Not only is eating down your pantry a good idea for what you’ve given, but it’s also an excellent practice for emergency training.
 I live in the area of the Cascadian Subduction zone in the Pacific NW, and this is one of the challenges given to CERT members (Community Emergency Response Team) and recommended to families.
 No pre-shopping – just let your family know and don’t tell them when it will start, just spring it on them one morning…sort of like an earthquake would do.

 Our local emergency manager tried this at home-

 There’s just him and his wife.
-He told her about his idea and without going into it any more, they pretended like the “big one” happened.
+He told her about his idea, and without going into it anymore, they pretended like the “big one” had happened.
 They were ok, but had to depend on what they had in the house.
 They wanted to see how long their food would last because we’ve been told here that we might have to be on our own for up to 14 days.
-The first thing they ran out of was water so cheated by using tap water (which will not be available).
+The first thing they ran out of was water, so they cheated by using tap water (which was not available).
 I’m not sure if they used the water in their water heater before “running out” or not.
 Anyway, they were able to last three weeks with some pretty different meals toward the end.
-Oh, both worked so part of the deal was that they couldn’t eat out and had to take to work food from home.
+Oh, both worked, so part of the deal was that they couldn’t eat out and had to take food from home to work.
 It was a good experiment and might even be fun in a family situation.

 I love this idea, thanks Sally!

 Tip: Learn more about Building a Whole Foods Basics Stockpile to help in situations like this too.

 Whichever methods you decide to use while you eat down the pantry, you will save money on your grocery bill, and your family might just find some interesting new recipes that they will enjoy.

 - Eating Cheap from the Pantry